 GRA - TZ office plot pavilion.

-GRA received a generous grant from The Ferguson Foundation in 2010 to assist 30 of the families involved in the other Kinesi plots to design and develop permaculture gardens on their own land.
+GRA received a generous grant from The Ferguson Foundation to assist 30 of the families involved in the other Kinesi plots to design and develop permaculture gardens on their own land.

 The project has provided expert permaculture advice, seeds, fencing materials and tools.
 About 30 of the families have already been awarded supplies and are implementing permaculture design on their farms.